How would you rate your own internal customer communication capabilities? Let’s start with the basics.

 And wait, there’s more: Your internal team brings additional members (technical or business) onboard to work on a project with external clients.
 The conversation goes south because it becomes very apparent to your external customers that your team has an internal customer communication issue.

-The reason for lack of successful internal customer communication?
+The major reason for lack of successful internal customer communication?
 People do not want to admit they do not understand what someone is saying.
 They don’t want to look “stupid” in the eyes of their peers.

 Recently I coached an absolutely brilliant researcher who is CEO of a startup.
 She has equally beyond-brilliant folks collaborating with her.
 The problem?
 The brilliant folks are communicating at a level 30,000 feet above where investors and sponsors are operating from.
 In essence, the technical team members are talking to themselves.